DIY Montessori Munari Baby Mobile (Simple and beautiful)

 When should I start using the Munari mobile?

-Mobiles can be used very shortly after birth, it is really up to you when you are ready to start.
-I had the Munari mobile out when we brought our identical twin boys home from the hospital.
+The first mobile can be used very shortly after birth; it is really up to you when you are ready to start.
+I had the Munari mobile prepared and set up in our Movement area when we brought our identical twin boys home from the hospital.
 I chose to have it set up right away because it was great to have a place to put the boys down when they were awake and offer them something interesting.

 How do I hang my Munari mobile?